Hn428/RL_Sports_Analystics/readme.txt

 Run:

-    python evaluate_model.py
+    python evaluate/evaluate_model.py

-This will load the trained model and print predictions for spread, total points, and win/loss along with accuracy stats.
+This will load the trained model and print predictions for spread and total points accuracy stats.

+    python evaluate/evaluate_checkpoints.py

+This will load the trained model and print predictions for spread and total points accuracy stats with loggin of increaments of 100k timestamps.